Colletotrichum higginsianum

 COLLHG

-Colletotrichum higginsianum is a fungal pathogen that infects Brassicaceae plants like mustard, cabbage, and Arabidopsis, causing anthracnose disease with dark, sunken lesions on leaves, stems, and fruits.
+Colletotrichum higginsianum is a fungal pathogen that infects Brassicaceae plants like cabbage, and Arabidopsis, causing anthracnose disease with dark, sunken lesions on leaves, stems, and fruits.

 Brassica juncea